armakuni/mlops-workshop/README.md

 To set up DVC, we need an s3 bucket.
 For convencience, we can use the remote state bucket from our terraform deployment, so jump ahead a little and run `make tf-bootstrap-apply` - see the Deployment section for more details.

-Prior to updating the data file (data/cleaned.csv) or the model file (data/model.pkl) we need to run `make dvc-remove` to remove the pointer file.
+When you get to the point of updating the data file (data/processed/cleaned.csv) or the model file (models/model.pkl) we need to run `make dvc-remove` to remove the pointer file.
 Note that the data folder is in the .gitignore.
 The process for updating data/model therefore goes as:
 - remove .dvc pointer file
 - make changes
 - create new .dvc file by re-adding the files to dvc
 - push files to remote storage
 - commit pointer file to git repo

-Once you have made your changes to the files in the data folder, type ` make dvc-push` to add the new pointer file to git and push it to remote storage.
+Once you have made your changes to the files in the data folder, type `make dvc-push` to add the new pointer file to git and push it to remote storage.

 Note that DVC can silently fail if you don't have valid AWS credentials, so beware.

-### Data processing

-To convert the data, run the data_processing notebook.
-This will create a file called data/cleaned.csv which we can use to train an ML model.

-To update the processed data in remote storage, see the instructions in the "Remote storage of processed data and model" section.

-### Model training

-To train the model, run `make train`.
-The output is written to data/model.pkl.

-To update the trained model in remote storage, see the instructions in the "Remote storage of processed data and model" section.

-### Deployment

-To deploy the app, the first thing we need to do is get the remote state bucket created and an application IAM user via `make tf-bootstrap-apply`.

-Once that has ran, we can deploy the app manually using `make tf-app-apply`.

-Alternatively, for continuous deployment, the repo can be hooked up to a Github Action to run unit tests and deploy the Flask app to AWS Beanstalk.
-See the ci.yml file for further details - this may not get cloned if you fork the repo.

-Once the app has deployed, you should be able to see the url in the terraform output.

-You can then browse to the app and make a prediction using the UI.
+## Exercises

+There are exercises to work through in the exercises folder.
+Make sure you've forked the repo!